braincrafted/arrayquery/README.md

         (new WhereEvaluation)->addOperator(new EqualOperator)
     );

-However, the `QueryBuilder` can be used to create an instance of `ArrayQuery` with default operators and filters.
+However, the `QueryBuilder` can be used to create an instance of `ArrayQuery` with built-in operators and filters.

     <?php